codenoschool/linked-list-no-arrows-in-c/README.md

 This projects aims for creating a linked list data structure while using no arrow operator to access structure members in the C programing language.

+While it's a common things to access the members of a structure trough a pointer by using the arrow operator, how could we answer the following
+question:

+* How to access the members of a structure trough a pointer but without using the arrow operator?

+And even more complicated...

+* How can we access the members of a structure referenced in a pointer of a structure trough a pointer?

+Well...
+This project provides the source code of a program in the C language where you'll see the answer to those questions.

 # Features

 The following features (functions) are avaible in the source code: